 – All photomicrographs should indicate the magnification of the print.

 – Special features should be indicated by arrows or letters which contrast with the background.

 – The back of each illustration should bear the first author’s last name, figure number and an arrow indicating the top.

 – Color illustrations will be accepted if they make contribution to the understanding of the article.

 – Do not use clips/staples on photographs and artwork.

-– Illustrations must be drawn neatly by an artist and photographs must be sent on glossy paper.
+– Illustrations must be drawn neatly by and photographs must be of high resolution above 350 DPI.